faasm/faasm/docs/benchmarks.md

 inv bench-mem
 ```

-Results are written to `~/faasm/results/runtime-bench-mem.csv`.
+Results are written to `/root/faasm/results/runtime-bench-mem.csv` (assuming your root home is `/root`).

 ### Other runtimes